hbashton/BruhhBot-Madeline/README.md

 ```
 php bot.php
 ```
+Exit the terminal

-Finally, deploy your bot to heroku
+Finally, commit your results and deploy your bot to heroku

 ```
+git add -A
+git commit
-git push heroku master
+git push heroku heroku:master
 ```

 Congratulations!
 You've just deployed your bot to heroku!